 All of these age-related changes are contributing factors to the neurodegenerative diseases of aging, including Parkinson’s Disease.

-Mucuna Pruriens extract contains high levels of L-DOPA, the precursor to the crucial neurotransmitter dopamine.
+Mucuna Pruriens natural herbal supplement extract contains high levels of L-DOPA, the precursor to the crucial neurotransmitter dopamine.
 Dopamine is further synthesized into the neurotransmitters epinephrine (adrenaline) and norepinephrine (noradrenaline).

 Dopamine plays a critical role in learning and absorbing new information.
 Increasing brain levels of dopamine helps regulate mood and boosts cognition.